 As awesome as ADF is, it is true that it’s not always the be-all and end-all for ETL.
 There are still times when ADF is only part of the solution.
 For example:

 - The server infrastructure hosting an on-premise or alternate cloud database from which ADF needs to pull can’t host the integration runtime (a requirement for ADF to reach the data).
 In this case, we may have to design and build interesting ways to get the data out and into Azure, accessible to ADF

 - Though accessible by network to ADF, the source data is contained in a format ADF can’t read.
 In this case, we may have to build or leverage 3rd party software to extract the data into a digestible format for ADF

 - The source data’s schema is so bonkers, Azure Databricks is necessary to pull off the transformation.
 However, the client may be unwilling to pay the heft ongoing cost of ADB, or they may not be comfortable supporting it down the road and would rather see a more traditional C# or T-SQL coded solution.
 In this case, we may fall back to a bare metal approach.

 Like most software projects, one-size never fits all.
 But we highly recommend you give ADF a strong look on your next ETL adventure.
 We’d love to help you with it!

 About Rōnin Consulting – Rōnin Consulting provides software engineering and systems integration services for healthcare, financial services, distribution, technology, and other business lines.
 Services include custom software development and architecture, cloud and hybrid implementations, business analysis, data analysis, and project management for a range of clients from the Fortune 500 to rapidly evolving startups.
-For more information, please visit our website.
+For more information, please contact us today.